-Catfish is a popular type of fish that is enjoyed by many people around the world.
+Catfish is a popular type of fish that many people around the world enjoy.
 It has a mild, sweet flavor and a tender texture that makes it a great ingredient for a variety of dishes.

 However, many people are unsure if they can eat catfish skin or if it’s even healthy for them.